DeAndré Washington: 2016 season

-On May 10, 2016, the Oakland Raiders signed Washington to a four-year, $2.60 million contract with a signing bonus of $269,195.
+On May 10, 2016, the Raiders signed Washington to a four-year, $2.60 million contract with a signing bonus of $269,195.
 He entered training camp competing for the backup running back position with George Atkinson III, Jalen Richard, Roy Helu, and Taiwan Jones.
 Washington was named the Raider's third running back on their depth chart behind Latavius Murray and Taiwan Jones.

-He made his professional regular season debut in the Raiders' season opening victory against the New Orleans Saints.
-Washington finished his debut with five carries for 14 rushing yards and one reception for 10 receiving yards.
-On September 25, 2016, Washington carried the ball six times for a season-high 57 rushing yards and had one five yard reception in a 17–10 victory over the Tennessee Titans.
-On October 16, 2016, he earned his first career start during a 10–26 loss to the Kansas City Chiefs and finished the game with a season-high ten carries for 49 rushing yards.
+Washington made his professional regular season debut in the Raiders' season opening victory against the New Orleans Saints, finishing with five carries for 14 yards and a 10-yard reception.
+Two weeks later, Washington had six carries for 57 yards and a five-yard reception in a 17–10 road victory over the Tennessee Titans.

+On October 16, Washington earned his first career start during a 26–10 loss to the Kansas City Chiefs and finished the game with a season-high 10carries for 49 yards.
 Washington scored his first two touchdowns in Week 16 against the Indianapolis Colts.
-He finished the 2016 season with 87 carries for 467 rushing yards and two rushing touchdowns.
-In the Wild Card Round of the playoffs, he had four carries for 16 rushing yards in the loss to the Houston Texans.
+He finished his rookie year with 87 carries for 467 yards and two touchdowns.
+During the Wild Card Round, Washington had four carries for 16 yards in the 27–14 road loss to the Houston Texans.

 2017 season

-In the offseason leading into the 2017 season, the Oakland Raiders added veteran running back Marshawn Lynch to the backfield.
+In the offseason leading into the 2017 season, the Raiders added veteran running back Marshawn Lynch to the backfield.
 The addition of Lynch limited Washington's production in 2017.
-Overall, he finished with 57 carries for 153 rushing yards and two rushing touchdowns to go along with 34 receptions for 197 yards and a receiving touchdown.
+Overall, he finished with 57 carries for 153 yards and two touchdowns to go along with 34 receptions for 197 yards and a touchdown.

 2018 season

 Under new head coach Jon Gruden, Washington's role remained similar to the previous season.
-In ten games, he had 30 carries for 115 rushing yards.
+In 10 games, he had 30 carries for 115 yards.

 2019 season

-In the 2019 season, Washington recorded 108 carries for 387 rushing yards and three rushing touchdowns to go along with 36 receptions for 292 receiving yards.
+In the 2019 season, Washington had 108 carries for 387 yards and three touchdowns to go along with 36 receptions for 292 yards.

 Kansas City Chiefs

 On April 15, 2020, the Kansas City Chiefs signed Washington to a one-year contract.
-On September 5, 2020, he was released.
-He was signed to the practice squad the following day.
-He was promoted to the active roster on October 8.
+He was released on September 5, but was signed to the practice squad the following day.
+Washington was promoted to the active roster on October 8.

 Miami Dolphins

-On November 3, 2020, Washington, along with a seventh-round pick in the 2021 NFL Draft, were traded to the Miami Dolphins in exchange for a sixth-round draft pick.
+On November 3, 2020, Washington and a seventh-round pick in the 2021 NFL draft were traded to the Miami Dolphins in exchange for a sixth-round draft pick.